-- 9.6 The Guideline sets out the framework and requirements for developing a WRMP with the objective 'to efficiently deliver resilient, sustainable water resources for your customers and the environment, both now and in the long term'. - 9.7 The Guideline highlights the following key environmental considerations: - Reflect the government's 25-year Environment Plan including: - Setting out ambitions for environmental sustainability and resilience - Supporting nature recovery - Using natural capital in decision-making - Using a catchment approach - Delivering net gain for the environment - Considering the impact of climate change regarding river flows and groundwater recharge, and any future supply options
+- 9.6 The Guideline sets out the framework and requirements for developing a WRMP with the objective 'to efficiently deliver resilient, sustainable water resources for your customers and the environment, both now and in the long term'. - 9.7 The Guideline highlights the following key environmental considerations: - Reflect the government's 25-year Environment Plan and Environmental Improvement Plan 2023 including: - Setting out ambitions for environmental sustainability and resilience - Supporting nature recovery - Using natural capital in decision-making - Using a catchment approach - Delivering net gain for the environment - Considering the impact of climate change regarding river flows and groundwater recharge, and any future supply options - Considering the issue of the spread of invasive non-native species (INNS) and proposed measures to mitigate that risk - Enhancing the natural resilience of catchments by effective catchment management planning, to increase the amount and/or quality of water available for abstraction without posing unacceptable pressures on the environment

-- Considering the issue of the spread of invasive non-native species (INNS) and proposed measures to mitigate that risk - Enhancing the natural resilience of catchments by effective catchment management planning, to increase the amount and/or quality of water available for abstraction without posing unacceptable pressures on the environment - Considering whether abstractions are truly sustainable, looking across a catchment - Considering the requirement to demonstrate Biodiversity Net Gain (BNG) for options and the plan - A stronger focus and detailed guidance on natural capital including the five minimum ecosystem services1 to be considered and natural capital metrics - Improved guidance on approaches to integrate environmental outputs into options decision-making and programme appraisal - 9.8 The draft supplementary guidance note 'Environment and society in decision-making' provides additional detail on how to integrate environmental and social considerations into decision-making in the WRMP process through SEA, biodiversity net gain assessment and natural capital assessment. - 9.9 The Guideline states there is a need to comply with all relevant environmental legislation, including SEA (Environmental Assessment of Plans and Programmes Regulations), and Habitats Regulations.
+- Considering whether abstractions are truly sustainable, looking across a catchment - Considering the requirement to demonstrate Biodiversity Net Gain (BNG) for options and the plan - A stronger focus and detailed guidance on natural capital including the five minimum ecosystem services1 to be considered and natural capital metrics - Improved guidance on approaches to integrate environmental outputs into options decision-making and programme appraisal - 9.8 The supplementary guidance note 'Environment and society in decision-making' provides additional detail on how to integrate environmental and social considerations into decision-making in the WRMP process through SEA, biodiversity net gain assessment and natural capital assessment. - 9.9 The Guideline states there is a need to comply with all relevant environmental legislation, including SEA (Environmental Assessment of Plans and Programmes Regulations), and the Conservation of Habitats and Species Regulations 2017 (as amended), otherwise known as the Habitats Regulations.
 The results of the SEA and other environmental assessments aid decision-making on mitigation requirements, options development, and selection of preferred options for the WRMP, with the aim of developing a WRMP that meets legislative environmental requirements and provides environmental net gain.